 Preface.
-I think that Ward & Brownlee’s 2000 book “Rare Earth: why complex life is uncommon in the universe” is one of the most profound and important books I’ve ever read.
+I think that Ward & Brownlee’s 2000 book “Rare Earth: why complex life is uncommon in the universe” is one of the most profound books I’ve ever read.
 What if we are the only intelligent species in the galaxy, or universe?
 There are many reasons to think so.
 Bacteria on the other hand, are a dime a dozen, and probably splattered over planets within a reasonable Goldilocks zone from their star.

 This is an issue many people are aware of, but not worried about.
 We can always go to Mars, or maybe not: “Escaped to Mars after we’ve trashed the Earth?”

 Below is the latest news on how rare intelligent life in the universe may be, and a long extract from Wikipedia’s summary of the “Rare Earth Hypothesis”.

 At the end, there’s an amusing New Yorker piece about space aliens visiting earth.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation”, 2015, Springer and “Crunch!
 Whole Grain Artisan Chips and Crackers”.
 Podcasts: Derrick Jensen, Practical Prepping, KunstlerCast 253, KunstlerCast278, Peak Prosperity , XX2 report ]

 Heller, J. 2020.
 Habitability of the early Earth: Liquid water under a faint young Sun facilitated by strong tidal heating due to a nearby Moon.
 Earth and Planetary Astrophysics.

 The sun is thought to have been 70% dimmer its first 100 million years, so faint the Earth should have been a frozen snowball for up to 2 billion years.
 That it wasn’t has long plagued astronomers, but now we might have an answer: the moon helped keep Earth warm.